Jelly MDHV

 Medical providers

-Medical professionals have a duty of care to provide the best possible treatment to their patients.
+Medical professionals have a duty of care to provide their patients with the best possible treatment.
 Failure to do so can be fatal.
 A surgeon could have made a mistake, or a nurse could have negligently given too much medication.
-The family members could take action against the negligent medical professional as well as the facility where the harm occurred.
+The family members could take action against the negligent medical professional and the facility where the harm occurred.

 Criminal offenders